Quantifier Elimination and Craig Interpolation, Quantitatively: Introduction

 \paragraph{Our Contribution: Quantitative Quantifier Elimination and Craig Interpolation.} Piecewise linear quantities over $\QQ$-valued variables are to quantitative probabilistic program verification what first-order linear rational arithmetic is to classical program verification: Their entailment problem, i.e.,

-is decidable \cite{DBLP:conf/sas/KatoenMMM10,DBLP:conf/cav/BatzCKKMS20}, they are effectively closed under, e.g., weakest pre-expectations of loop-free linear probabilistic programs \cite{DBLP:conf/cav/BatzCKKMS20}, and they have been shown to be sufficiently expressive for the verification of various probabilistic programs \cite{DBLP:conf/tacas/BatzCJKKM23,DBLP:conf/cav/BatzCKKMS20,DBLP:journals/corr/abs-2403-17567,DBLP:conf/pldi/NgoC018,DBLP:conf/cav/ChakarovS13}.
-These facts render piecewise linear quantities one of the most prevalent quantitative assertion languages \mbox{in automatic reasoning.}
+is decidable \cite{DBLP:conf/sas/KatoenMMM10,DBLP:conf/cav/BatzCKKMS20}, they are effectively closed under weakest pre-expectations of loop-free linear probabilistic programs \cite{DBLP:conf/cav/BatzCKKMS20}, and they have been shown to be sufficiently expressive for the verification of various probabilistic programs \cite{DBLP:conf/tacas/BatzCJKKM23,DBLP:conf/cav/BatzCKKMS20,DBLP:journals/corr/abs-2403-17567,DBLP:conf/pldi/NgoC018,DBLP:conf/cav/ChakarovS13}.
+This renders piecewise linear quantities one of the most prevalent quantitative assertion languages {in automatic reasoning over probabilistic programs.}

 Reasoning with piecewise linear quantities containing the quantitative $\Sup$ or $\Inf$ quantifiers has, however, received scarce attention, let alone algorithmically.
-Similarly, the field of \emph{quantitative Craig interpolation} is rather unexplored, as well.
+The field of \emph{quantitative Craig interpolation} is rather unexplored, as well.
 The goal of this paper is to lay the foundations for (i) developing quantitative quantifier elimination- and Craig interpolation-based approaches to automatic quantitative program verification and (ii) for simplifying the reasoning with quantitative assertions involving quantitative quantifiers.
-Towards this end: \begin{enumerate} \item We contribute the --- to the best of our knowledge --- first quantitative quantifier elimination algorithm for \emph{arbitrary, possibly unbounded, $\infty$ or $-(\infty)$-valued, or discontinuous} piecewise linear quantities.
-Put more formally, given an \emph{arbitrary} piecewise linear quantity $\lqa$ possibly containing quantitative quantifiers, our algorithm computes a \emph{quantifier-free equivalent of $\lqa$.} For $\SupOO{\vara}{\lqc}$ from \Cref{ex:intro}, our algorithm yields (after simplification)
+Towards this end: \begin{enumerate} \item We contribute the --- to the best of our knowledge --- first quantitative quantifier elimination algorithm for \emph{possibly unbounded, $\infty$ or $-(\infty)$-valued, or discontinuous} piecewise linear quantities.
+More formally, given an \emph{arbitrary} piecewise linear quantity $\lqa$ possibly containing quantitative quantifiers, our algorithm computes a \emph{quantifier-free equivalent of $\lqa$.} For $\SupOO{\vara}{\lqc}$ from \Cref{ex:intro}, i.e.,